vladimirttt123/chiaposht/README.md

 Than replace and run chia back as usual.
 The new library should support all exists plots as usual.

 ### Limitations
-* The maximum bits to cut by this method is k-3.
+* The maximum bits to cut by this method is k+8 (11 from table 2 and k-2 from table 1).
 * CPU only compression/decompression
-* The number of used threads for quality look up is 2.
+* The number of used threads for quality look up is up to 3.
- * The maximum number of threads used for proof restore is 62 in case of parralel read is enabled (that is default) or up to 2 if no parallel read.
+* The maximum number of threads used for proof restore is 93 in case of parralel read is enabled (that is default) or up to 3 if no parallel read.

 ### Analyze

 Any compression level adds 1 IO request per table park.
 Practically it means double of IO requests without adding thougutput.
+Compression level removing bits from table 2 adds some more IO request with adding some thoughtput.

 Any compression level depends on k size.
 Level 0 compression adds around 1.3-1.7% and each bit cut removes around (2^(k-3))*0.81 bytes that for k32 is around